xuankimtran/docs-1/pages/katalon-studio/new/what-is-new.md

 In this major release, we ship some important enhancements to better the integrations of Katalon Studio with Kobiton, Jira Cloud, and especially qTest.

 **Kobiton Integration**: When configuring Kobiton integration in your project, you can use your Kobiton's API Key to authenticate with the Kobiton Server.
-New command syntax for Kobiton integration is supported.
-[Learn more]()
+New command options for this enhancement is supported accordingly.
+[Learn more](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#integration-options)

 **Jira Cloud Integration**: In this version and later, you can now fetch the BDD custom field from Jira Cloud Server after establishing a connection with that field in Project Settings.
 [Learn more]()